MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/applyhotelgroupactions.md

 # ApplyHotelGroupActions Service Operation - Campaign Management
 Applies an add, update, or delete action to each of the specified [BiddableAdGroupCriterion](biddableadgroupcriterion.md) or [NegativeAdGroupCriterion](negativeadgroupcriterion.md), which each contain a [HotelGroup](hotelgroup.md).

+> [!TIP]
+> For an overview and more information about Microsoft Lodging campaigns, see the [Hotel Ads](../guides/hotel-ads.md) guide.

+Please note the following validation rules.

+- At minimum you must specify at least the root node for the hotel listing group group tree structure.
+The hotel listing group group's root node must have its [Hotel Attribute](#hotelattribute) field set to "All" and [Hotel Attribute Value](#hotelattributevalue) null or empty.
+If you are bidding on all hotels in the catalog equally, set the *Sub Type* field to *Unit*.
+If you are partitioning the bids based on more specific hotel attributes, then set the *Sub Type* field to *Subdivision*, the *Parent Criterion Id* to null or empty, and the *Id* to a negative value.
+You will use the negative value as *Parent Criterion Id* for any child nodes.

+- The root node is considered level 0, and a tree can have branches up to 7 levels deep.

+- Per upload request, you can include a maximum of 20,000 hotel listing group tree nodes per ad group.
+The entire hotel listing group tree node count for an ad group cannot exceed 20,000.

+- The hotel listing group tree nodes for the same tree (same ad group) must be grouped together in the file.

+- The order of the hotel listing group nodes is not guaranteed during download, and parent nodes might be provided after child nodes; however, all nodes for the same ad group will be grouped together in the file.

+- If you are creating or modifying the tree structure, parent hotel listing group tree nodes must be ordered ahead of the child hotel listing group tree nodes ; however, the order does not matter for non-structural changes such as updating the bid.
+For example if you want to update the bids without adding, deleting, or updating the tree structure, then you only need to upload the [Id](#id), [Parent Id](#parentid), and [Bid](#bid) fields.

+- To update the [Hotel Attribute](#hotelattribute), [Hotel Attribute Value](#hotelattributevalue) or *Is Excluded* field, you must delete the existing hotel listing group tree node and upload a new hotel listing group tree node which will get a new identifier.

+- If any action fails, all remaining actions that might have otherwise succeeded will also fail.

+- All hotel listing group node addition and deletion actions must result in a complete tree structure.

+- Every path from the root node to the end of a branch must terminate with a leaf node (*Sub Type*=Unit).
+Every Unit must have a bid, unless the *Is Excluded* field is *true* which means that the node is a negative ad group criterion.

+- Every subdivision must have at least one leaf node that bids on the remainder of the subdivision's conditions, i.e. use the same operand as its sibling unit(s) and set its [Hotel Attribute Value](#hotelattributevalue) null or empty.

+- If you are adding partitions with multiple levels where neither the parent or child yet exist, use a negative int value as a reference to identify the parent.
+For example set the both the parent's *Id*, and the child's *Parent Criterion Id* field to the same negative value.
+The negative IDs are only valid for the duration of the call.
+Unique system identifiers for each successfully added ad group criterion are returned in the upload result file.

+- The *Bid* field is only applicable if the *Is Excluded* field is *false* which means that the node is a biddable ad group criterion.
+However, *Bid* is ignored for *Subdivision* partition nodes.
+Those elements are only relevant for *Unit* (leaf) partition nodes.

+- For a *Deleted* action you only need to specify the *Id* and *Parent Id*.

+- If you delete a parent hotel listing group, all of its children and descendants will also be deleted.

+- You may not specify duplicate hotel attributes in a branch.

 ## <a name="request"></a>Request Elements
 The *ApplyHotelGroupActionsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).